DataDog/lading/file_gen/README.md

-# `file_gen` - A repeatable file generating program.
+# `file_gen` - A file generating program.

-This program generates line oriented file content in a repeatable way as rapidly as possible.
+This program generates line oriented file content with stable throughput.
 The goal is to provide stable input to programs that track line content and to do so at scale.
 Line content is not guaranteed to be sourced from quality randomness.

 ## Basic Operation

 The `file_gen` program generates line oriented files with size, bytes per second and variant goals.
-Today there are three supported line variants: json, constant and ascii.
-The `json` variant produces a known payload and the `ascii` variant fills lines with printable ascii characters.
+Today there are five supported line variants: ascii, datadog agent logs messages, foundationdb trace logs, json and static file content.
+.
+The json variant produces a known payload and the ascii variant fills lines with printable ascii characters.
 More formats are planned.

 ## Configuration